 The only time that this overconfidence bias becomes a problem is when there’s a severe disconnect between reality and fantasy.

 The 62-year-old guy who writes to you online when you’re 31?
 If he starts to take things personally, he’s gonna go through some hard times.
-He may be a great catch, but if he’s holding out for exclusively women who DON’T want him, he’ll likely be alone for a really, really, really long time.
+He may be a great catch, but if he’s holding out exclusively for women who DON’T want him, he’ll likely be alone for a really, really, really long time.

 I don’t judge him.
 He wants what he wants.
 But I do feel bad for him.